[By Nic Lindh on Sunday, 10 September 2017]

 Don’t try to jerry-rig your own analytics and hosting unless you really know what you’re doing.

-The audio quality of your show depends on you and your audience.
+How good the audio quality of your show has to be depends on you and your audience.
 Some people create hyper-produced shows with NPR quality and some yell into their phones and post that.

 It’s your call.